GidZk/four-in-one/README.md

 </p>

 We are to test this with users one more time **(friday 26/04-19)**, and some modifications will be made for the final prototype/ product.
+### Debug mode
+If running on a debug build or within the Unity editor, there are additional debug functionalities.
+The game can be force started in a single-player mode by pressing the "force start" button once a team is chosen.
+There is also a "local client" option, which bypasses the network discovery and simply connects to local host.

+The game can be controlled via the keyboards as well:
+#### Keyboard Controls
+ * **(Up, Down, Left, Right)**  -> Control the submarine.
+ * **(Q,R)**                    -> Aim crosshair
+ * **Space**                    -> Hold and release to launch plunge

 ## Built with
 * [Unity](https://unity.com/) **v.2018.3.x**.